kcwiki/kcwiki/readme.md

 # CSV stats

-Requires `Lua/Output/enemy.json` for enemy names translations (not supported in by `KanColleViewer-Translations`).
+Requires `Lua/Output/enemy.json` for enemy names translations (not supported by `KanColleViewer-Translations`).

 * `./ts CSV/Gen` to generate CSV files in `CSV` directory (ship and enemy stats from `api_start2`).